 The v² Effect — Kinetic Energy vs Speed

 This diagram covers The v² Effect — Kinetic Energy vs Speed within Kinetic Energy for GCSE Physics.
 Revise Kinetic Energy in Energy for GCSE Physics with 15 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 4 of 15 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position